 - Simple: Simple invitations focus less on design elements and more on the clarity of the message.
 They may also be called minimalistic.

 - Traditional/Classic/Formal: Traditional wedding invitations focus more on the wording and a simple yet thematic design.

 - Floral: Floral invitations feature plenty of flowers and other nature-inspired design elements.

-- Modern: For couples who choose modern wedding invitations, they can expect simple style typography and unique artistic elements.
+- Modern: Couples who choose modern wedding invitations can expect straightforward style typography and unique artistic elements.

 - Tropical: These elements include flowers from the tropics and palm trees.
 Tropical invitations are especially perfect for destination weddings.

 - Seasonal: Couples can also choose invitations stylized for fall, winter, spring, or summer based on colour schemes and other natural elements.

 Know your colours

 Think about your wedding colours too.
 You may want to incorporate your hues and a motif (if you have one) into your wedding invitations—and then carry them throughout the rest of your wedding paper (like the escort cards, menus and ceremony programs) for a cohesive look.
 While ivory, cream, or white card stock paired with a black or gold font is the classic choice for formal wedding invitations, you can also brighten your invites with colourful or metallic fonts, paper stock, envelopes and liners.
 Keep readability in mind when choosing your colours (more on that later).